typeddjango/djangorestframework-stubs/CONTRIBUTING.md

      `patch` is sequentially increasing for each stubs release.
 Reset to `0` if `major.minor` was updated.

    - Update `django-stubs>=` dependency to point to latest `django-stubs` release.
-   - Use PR title "Version x.y.z release" by convention
+   - Use pull request title "Version x.y.z release" by convention.

 2. Ensure the CI succeeds.
 A maintainer must merge this PR.
 If it's just a verison bump, no need to wait for a second maintainer's approval.